[Mid to late 1990’s]

 Coming out of her first bout .
 Marilyn even agreed to subject herself to an experimental therapy at the time.
 (Experimental for CAD patients).
 In hopes of putting her CAD in remission or at least lessening its impact.
 This therapy involved a product called Rituxan.

 Marilyn agreed to take the series of IV Infusions of Rituxan.
 Though some commonly refer to Rituxan as Chemotherapy, it is actually a type of Antibody Therapy.
 More specifically, Monoclonal Antibodies.
 An infused therapy of multiple doses spread over weeks.
 It does not come without risks.
 The “black box” warning the drug company has to publish, is a scary thing to read, when making the decision to put that in your body.

 Unfortunately Rituxan had little to no benefit in Marilyn’s case.
 The costs passed on to our insurance company, or through our insurance company, were also staggering.
 In hindsight we often think she should have taken a way less aggressive approach at the time.
 But hindsight it a great thing.

 We do note here that through the years some CAD contacts have reported that Rituxan does benefit them.
 Like many things concerning CAD, nothing seems consistent from patient to patient.
 There are always two sides to any story.
 A decision to use any from of treatment ultimately falls to the patient, or legal care giver.

 We theorized this Rituxan therapy may have unfortunately caused Marilyn’s second bout with the same virus she had five years previous.
-When we say “we”, it was not “us” of course.
+When we say “we”, it was not “just the two of us” of course.
 A patient doesn’t have the power to suggest, or prescribe medical treatment.
-We base this what we were told at the time.
+We base this what we were told at the time by medical professionals.